Prosecution of Hamid Ghareh-Hassanlou

-Hamid Ghareh-Hassan Lou (Born: 1969) was arrested in nationwide protests in Iran after the death of Mahsa Amini.
+Hamid Ghareh-Hassanlou (born 1969) was arrested in nationwide protests in Iran after the death of Mahsa Amini.
 He is a Gonabadi dervish and a medical doctor who specializes in medical imaging.
 He was charged with killing a Basiji member during the funerals of Hadis Najafi by the Islamic Revolutionary Court in Karaj.
 His wife, Farzaneh Ghareh-Hassanlou was arrested the same day.
 They were reportedly beaten during the arrest, and Hamid's ribs were later reported broken.

 Activities

 Hamid Ghareh-Hassanlou was actively involved in several charitable efforts such as building a school.
 In 2019, he wrote a letter as a dervish doctor to the Head of Judicial system of the Islamic Republic of Iran requesting freedom of two other doctors arrested during the 7th Golestan Protests.

 Transfer to the hospital

 Hamid Ghareh-Hassanlou was transferred to a hospital associated with the IRGC in Karaj.
 One of his coworkers said: "The situation caused Hamid's lung to be torn and he had internal bleeding in his lung.
 It was so severe that caused difficulty of breathing for him.
 As he is also a doctor, he has several friends in different medical facilities in Karaj who identified him and reported his situation to his family.
 His family was unaware of his situation, until being told by Hamid's friends.
 Despite his severe situation, he was soon transferred to the prison again.
 After a while, he was brought back to the hospital.
 He had two surgeries since then, the last one being around November 26th.
 His lung is full of blood and he cannot breathe without the respirator.
 He is now in ICU waiting for his final surgery."